-My current research investigates the compositional possibilities inherent in translating dance into poetic and textual contexts, and poetry and text into dance.
-I am less interested in seeing words spoken in a performance space, which to my mind is something else, than I am in discovering what formal features can be gleaned from one medium or modality to enrich and enliven another.
+My current research investigates the compositional possibilities inherent in translating dance into poetic and textual contexts, and poetry and text into dance, in order to discover what formal features can be gleaned from one medium or modality to enrich and enliven another.
 Are there aspects of a Balanchine ballet, for example, that might be borrowed to create the ballast for a poem?
 Or can a poet’s dynamic approach to language inform the kinesthetic impulse to move?
 Further thoughts on this can be found here, here, here, and here.
 In the moment of creation—whether composing text or moving in a dance space—I wish to be fully present, to accept the dictates of the moment and respond with humility and courage.

 I teach classes in contemporary technique and improvisation, as well as workshops in instant composition in movement and text.
 My pedagogical approach to dance training draws on my diverse kinesthetic experience, utilizing elements of modern and classical technique in order to strengthen the body’s center and increase freedom of movement, with contemporary floor- and release work to eliminate excess tension and move with greater ease, as well as improvisation exercises designed to awaken synaptic response and sharpen the body’s decision-making abilities.
 I have a decade of teaching experience across different fields: language, writing, dance, and movement composition.
 As an instructor, I aim to challenge students at a high level while having their learning experience remain inter-contingent; that is, to share with them my knowledge and training, posing questions that stem from my current research, while also inviting students to prioritize their own needs and questions, to contribute to the process by sharing with each other their own kinesthetic and creative interests.